-Maynard Cooper is pleased to announce that Ashe P. Puri has joined the Firm’s office in Los Angeles as a Partner in the Intellectual Property Practice.
-Puri is a seasoned trial lawyer who has served as lead counsel in dozens of patent infringement and trade secret cases throughout the United...Read More
+Maynard is pleased to announce that Ashe P. Puri has joined the Firm’s office in Los Angeles as a Partner in the Intellectual Property Practice.
+Puri is a seasoned trial lawyer who has served as lead counsel in dozens of patent infringement and trade secret cases throughout the United States...Read More

-Ashe is a Partner in Maynard Cooper’s Intellectual Property practice.
+Ashe is a Partner in Maynard’s Intellectual Property Practice.
 He is a recognized trial attorney whose practice focuses on intellectual property litigation, including cases involving patents, trademarks, copyright, trade secrets, and unfair competition.
 From startups to major corporations, Ashe helps companies resolve their IP disputes.

 Technology and innovation is not only Ashe’s passion, it is what drove him to become an engineer and brings him into close and frequent contact with other innovators.
 His success in the courtroom has enabled him to negotiate many settlements.